 - Would my health care get better or worse?

 Neither Warren nor Senator Bernie Sanders, who first proposed Medicare-for-all, has released a detailed tax plan (yet).
 They have released health care plans, but those are unlikely to be implemented.

 Even if Democrats win the 2020 election, and even if they overcome strong institutional opposition to what would be the biggest change in health care since the introduction of Medicaid and Medicare in the 1960s, no president has yet seen a campaign plan enacted word-for-word by Congress.

-This uncertainty, I’ve argued before, calls into the question the wisdom of doing it at all.
+This uncertainty, I’ve argued, calls into the question the wisdom of doing it at all.

 But we can make some educated guesses.